PhD, Public Administration and Public Policy, Auburn University

-Yu, Helen H. 2018.
+2018.
 “Academic-Practitioner Collaboration on Gender Research in U.S. Federal Law Enforcement: Results from Three Coproduction Partnerships.”
-Paper presented at the 2018 Public Management Research Conference (PMRC), Singapore, May 31.
+Paper presented at the 2018 Public Management Research Association (PMRA) Conference, Singapore, May 31.

 2020.
 "City & County of Honolulu Prosecutorial Debate."
 Co-moderator at the Hawai'i Innocence Project and William S. Richardson School of Law sponsored event, Honolulu, HI, January 28.